 - Create shared value business collaboration in supply chains:

-Often the supply chain accounts for more than 80% of an environmental footprint.
+The supply chain often accounts for more than 80% of a company’s or product’s environmental footprint.
 Footprint insights allow highly valuable collaboration with suppliers that can lead to improved products and/or services.

 - Improve Marketing & Sales communications: